vitay/deeprl/document.md

 The main drawback of TD learning is that learning can be slow and necessitate many transitions to converge (sample complexity).
 This is particularly true when the problem provides **sparse rewards** (as opposed to dense rewards).
 For example in a game like chess, a reward is given only at the end of a game (+1 for winning, -1 for losing).
 All other actions receive a reward of 0, although they are as important as the last one in order to win.

 Imagine you initialize all Q-values to 0 and apply Q-learning.
 During the first episode, all actions but the last one will receive a reward $r(s, a, s')$ of 0 and arrive in a state where the greedy action has a value $Q^\pi(s', a')$ of 0, so the TD error $\delta$ is 0 and their Q-value will not change.
 Only the very last action will receive a non-zero reward and update its value slightly (because of the learning rate $\alpha$).
 When this episode is performed again, the last action will again be updated, but also the one just before: $Q^\pi(s', a')$ is now different from 0 for this action, so the TD error is now different from 0.
 It is straightforward to see that if the episode has a length of 100 moves, the agent will need at least 100 episodes to "backpropagate" the final sparse reward to the first action of the episode.
-In pratice, this is even worse: the learning rate $\alpha$ and the discount rate $\gamma$ will slow learning down even more.
+In practice, this is even worse: the learning rate $\alpha$ and the discount rate $\gamma$ will slow learning down even more.
 MC methods suffer less from this problem, as the first action of the episode would be updated using the actual return, which contains the final reward (although it is discounted by $\gamma$).

 **Eligibility traces** can be seen a trick to mix the advantages of MC (faster updates) with the ones of TD (online learning, smaller variance).
 The idea is that the TD error at time $t$ ($\delta_t$) will be used not only to update the action taken at time $t$ ($\Delta Q(s_t, a_t) = \alpha \, \delta_t$), but also all the preceding actions, which are also responsible for the success or failure of the action taken at time $t$.
 A parameter $\lambda$ between 0 and 1 (decaying factor) controls how far back in time a single TD error influences past actions.
 This is important when the policy is mostly exploratory: initial actions may be mostly random and finally find the the reward by chance.
 They should learn less from the reward than the last one, otherwise they would be systematically reproduced. @fig:eligibilitytraces shows the principle of eligibility traces in a simple Gridworld environment.